P394 ‘Removal of Unused BSC Provisions’

 - Manual Credit Qualification; and

 - Quiescent Physical Notifications

 Over the lifetime of the BSC, there have been a number of provisions introduced that have since become redundant.
 These include provisions that were never called upon by Parties, fully developed and therefore left unused, and transitional arrangements that have now expired.

 Listen to our podcast below to find out more about Removal of Unused BSC Provisions:

 The 15 Working Day window to appeal the BSC Panel’s decision to approve P394 under Self Governance closed on Wednesday 8 January 2020.
-No appeals were received and so P394 will be implemented on 27 February 2020.
+No appeals were received.

 At its meeting on 12 December 2019, the BSC Panel unanimously agreed that Modification P394 should be approved for implementation on 27 February 2020.

 The Report Phase Consultation was issued 14 October with responses due 22 November 2019.

 The BSC Panel Raised Modification P394 at its meeting on 10 October 2019.
 The Panel submitted P394 directly to the Report Phase with an initial recommendation to approve.